pafoster/gdir/README.rst

 gdir: Get Train/Bus Directions Using the Command Line
 -----------------------------------------------------

-``gdir`` is a command line tool which queries Google Directions for public transport routes.
+``gdir`` is a command line tool which queries Google Directions.
 The tool displays results as human-readable text.

 |